stratus-ss/OpenShiftInfra_Docs/src/03-acm-policy/README.md

-# ACM Policies
+# Advanced Cluster Management (ACM) Policies

-This directory houses policies utilized in the ACM cluster.

-The policies in use on the ACM cluster are applied in the `open-cluster-management-hub` namespace.
-This namespace was chosen for simplicity and consistency.

-> [!NOTE]
-> The `open-cluster-management-hub` namespace is not a namespace created "out of the box" after ACM is installed, therefore, one of the early primary steps after ACM is configured is to create this namespace.
+Within the realm of Advanced Cluster Management (ACM), policies serve as a cornerstone for enforcing governance and compliance across managed clusters.
+This directory is dedicated to housing the policies that are operational within the ACM cluster, specifically targeting the `open-cluster-management-hub` namespace for uniformity and ease of management.

+## Namespace Consideration

+It is imperative to note that the `open-cluster-management-hub` namespace does not exist by default upon ACM installation.
+Consequently, one of the preliminary steps following ACM configuration involves the explicit creation of this namespace, underscoring its significance in the policy management landscape.

-## Policy Structure
+## Policy Framework

-The basic policy is as follows (with example policy skeleton used for reference:
+The foundational structure of an ACM policy is meticulously crafted to ensure comprehensive coverage and flexibility in governance.
+Here is an illustrative example of a policy skeleton:

 ```
 apiVersion: policy.open-cluster-management.io/v1